scottjacksonx/SJGeocoder/README.md

 ## CLGeocoder, but with local search results built-in

 SJGeocoder is a drop-in `CLGeocoder` replacement that also performs an `MKLocalSearch` for the query and gives back a combined list of results.
-Copy the files into your project, do a `#import "SJGeocoder"`, and use SJGeocoder in place of CLGeocoder.
+Copy the files into your project, do a `#import "SJGeocoder.h"`, and use SJGeocoder in place of CLGeocoder.
 The only difference is that you can use the `initWithSearchSource:` constructor, which takes a `SJGeocoderSearchSource` parameter:

 - `SJGeocoderSearchSourceGeocoder` to just do a geocode,
 - `SJGeocoderSearchSourceLocalSearch` to just do a local search, or